-This workbook is a guide to asking the right questions of yourself and your partner as you navigate the changing economic landscape.
-By doing these exercises individually, and then setting up money dates to check in with your partner, you can grow stronger in your respect for each other's values, fears, and contributions to the family unit.
-Whether you are starting out in a new relationship, starting over in a blended family, or simply starting to realize that what worked before might not work going forward, these exercises will help you get on track for what's next... together.
+This workbook is a guide to asking the right questions of yourself and those closest to you as you navigate the changing economic landscape.
+By doing these exercises individually, and then setting up money dates to check in, you can grow stronger in your respect for each other's values, fears, and contributions.
+Whether you are roommates, partners, or friends, these exercises will help you get on track for what's next... together.